By Adriana David

 Steeple correspondent

 Food is one of those things we simply cannot live without and much of our day revolves around it.
 We have comfort foods, tailgating foods, party foods, and special diet foods.
-In this article, I am excited to take you on an adventure exploring cultural food traditions.

 What are Cultural Traditions?

 When discussing traditions, one would be remiss not to include food.
-Even for someone like me, who doesn’t hold on to many traditions herself, I have those foods that I come back to time and time again.
+Even for someone like me, who doesn’t hold on to many traditions, I have those foods that I come back to time and time again.
 One example of a meal I grew up with was a casserole consisting of broccoli,

 chicken and rice.
 It was delicious.